How to Create and Manage an AWS VPC

 Add a AWS::EC2::Route

-Component to each of the Private Route Table
+Component for each of the Private Route Table

 Set the Component name to be Route to Internet (1|2|3)

-- the index should align with the route table frame it is inside.
+- the index should align with the Private Route Tables you just created.

 Set DestinationCidrBlock